 The importance of firearms safety

-all firearm-related deaths among children ages 14 and under.
+among children ages 14 and younger.

-safely handle a gun.
+how to safely handle a gun.

 What are high-risk situations with firearms?

 Being aware of situations that can raise your child's risk for an unintentional firearm

 injury may help prevent one.
 High-risk situations include: